 “Call it a clan, call it a network, call it a tribe, call it a family: Whatever you call it, whoever you are, you need one.”— Jane Howard

 The traditional definition of a tribe is “a group of people, often of related families, who live together, sharing the same language, culture, and history, especially those who do not live in towns or cities”.

-Our rich and complex inner lives and perspectives make it more challenging to meet like-minded people who speak the same language as we do.
+Our rich and complex inner lives and perspectives make it challenging to meet like-minded people who speak the same language as we do.
 Meeting people from the same cultural, religious, nationalistic background is often not enough for us to feel that sense of kinship.

-After we step out of school and university, where there are ample opportunities for social interaction, it becomes even tougher to find authentic connections.
+After we step out of school and university, where there were ample opportunities for social interaction, it becomes even tougher to find authentic connections.
 As adults, we often make and do with friends of convenience who fill up our hours just so that we won’t experience loneliness.
 But these superficial friendships can never satisfy our need for authentic connections the way a member of our tribe would.

 If you’ve ever had a group of friends or a friend that you consider to be part of your tribe then you’ll know what you’re missing.
 You share a strong chemistry with them that sparks conversations that could go on for hours without you getting bored.
-You both seem plugged into each other’s energy as you share your genuine thoughts, and you love the fact that you can be “real” with this person.
+You both seem plugged into each other’s energy as you share your genuine thoughts, and you love the fact that you can be ‘real’ with this person.

-Finding your tribe will not only affirm your sense of identity and validate your belief system, but it will give you a sense of “home”.
+Finding your tribe will not only affirm your sense of identity and validate your belief system, but it will give you a sense of home.
 Your tribe members will support your highest good and will be a conduit for all the wisdom, inspiration and guidance that you need to accomplish your purpose and goals.
 In their company, you’ll be motivated to broaden your horizons and to move forward in a positive direction.

 Finding our tribe even affects us on the deepest psychic levels.
 Within our energetic makeup, we have an energy center (or chakra) that corresponds to this need for tribal connections.
 The root chakra, as it’s called, is located at the base of your spine and represents your foundation.
 It is in this powerful place that your tribal consciousness resides and from where you absorb energies from your tribal interactions.

-Your possession of tribal power guides the development of your sense of safety, security and belonging.
-People who aren’t able to find their tribe or face tribal challenges can experience a loss of psychic power, which makes them susceptible to physical ailments that are commonly associated with a blocked root chakra such as immune disorders or issues with their bones, legs, feet and rectum.
+Your tribal power guides the development of your sense of safety, security and belonging.
+People who aren’t able to find their tribe or face challenges can experience a loss of psychic power, which makes them susceptible to physical ailments that are commonly associated with a blocked root chakra such as immune disorders or issues with their bones, legs, feet and rectum.

-For these reasons (and several more), I encourage you to step out of your usual social circle and make efforts towards locating your tribe.
+For these reasons (and several more), I encourage you to step out of your usual social circle and make efforts towards finding your tribe.
 Based on my personal experiences, it’s totally worth the effort!
 Here’s a five-step process to guide you along the course of finding your own tribe:

-- Be willing to step outside your comfort zone: As creatures of habit, we tend to stick with what feels comfortable and familiar to us and that’s certainly applies to how we deal with our friendships.
+2. Be willing to step outside your comfort zone: As creatures of habit, we tend to stick with what feels comfortable and familiar to us and that’s certainly applies to how we deal with our friendships.
 Most people tend to socialize with whoever is in their immediate surroundings, such as co-workers, old friends from school and college or family members.
 But friendships of convenience or blood relationships most often do not offer the kind of kindred spirit connection that we usually have with members of our tribe.
 If we are to forge deep and meaningful relationships, we have to break out of our social comfort zone and step out into the world and mingle.
 Go where the vibration is high and wherever you feel drawn to.

-- Get clear about what a tribe-based friendship means to you: Before you’re able to recognize a member of your own tribe, you have to be clear about what you’re looking for.
+3. Get clear about what a tribe-based friendship means to you: Before you’re able to recognize a member of your own tribe, you have to be clear about what you’re looking for.
 Ask yourself some self-reflection questions such as “What does a tribe friend look like to me and what qualities must they have?”, “What kind of activities would I be engaging in with my tribe?”, “What am I willing to contribute to my tribal community?”, “What would it feel like to have a tribe and belong to one?”
 These questions not only give you a sense of what you’re looking for in a tribe but it gives clues on where to find them.

 All my best on your journey,